sous-chefs/windows_ad/README.md

 * name: name property.
 Name of the forest/domain to operate against.
 * type: type of install.
 Valid values: forest, domain, read-only.
-* safe_mode_pass: safe mode administrative password.
+* safe_mode_pass: safe mode administrative password. **Note**: [Password must meet complexity requirements](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/password-must-meet-complexity-requirements)
 * domain_user: User account to join the domain or to create a domain controller. **Required**: for `:create` except on `type` `forest` on windows 2012 and above.
 * domain_pass: User password to join the domain or to create a domain controller. **Required**: for `:create` except on `type` `forest` on windows 2012 and above.
 * local_pass: Local Administrator Password for removing domain controller.